 In the past, potholes were dug with large machines, like backhoes.
 Unfortunately, even a skilled backhoe user runs the risk of damaging the very utility they wanted to protect.
 Some companies resort to digging by hand.
 While this method required less machinery and skill, it is somewhat labor-intensive.
 A shovel is unlikely to cause damage to a water pipe, but could completely sever fiber optics or other communication lines.

 The current preferred method of potholing is vacuum excavation.
 Vacuum excavation happens after utility locating and verifies the utilities by exposing them for visual identification.
 This method allows for small holes to be created with a much lower risk of additional damage.
 Vacuums also can create holes of different sizes and depths without extra manual labor.
+Read more about how to pothole for utilities.

 Plan before you dig!